 🌙 It is a time of preparation.
 We clean and bless our altars, and make sure that the tools of our practice are attuned to their intended use.
 This makes a good time to even wipe the slate clean and build a new altar.

-Spring Equinox is celebrated around March 20th-22nd.
+— or the Spring Equinox is celebrated around March 20th-22nd.
 It is the midpoint of the year, and day and night are equal at this time.
 Ostara marks the move between the dark half of the year and the light.
 As life quickens with the warmth of the sun, the earth manifests her beauty in flower, herb and other pastel colors spring.
 It marks the start of the growing season, the planting of seeds and the beginnings of new life.
 This part of the cycle honors the process of constant renewal.

 🌙 Ostara provides a perfect opportunity to work magick for love, prosperity, and gains of any kind.
 We harness the energy of the lengthening days to fuel our desires and bring projects to fruition.
 We honor the gifts of the earth Goddess, who is presently blessing the land with beauty and nourishment.

 🌙 Witches also use Ostara as a time to reflect on the principle of balance.
 Everyone has goals and responsibilities—work, family, art, spirituality—that compete for our time and attention.
 At Ostara, we take a moment to notice things that may have shifted out of balance.
 We reset our priorities as the austerity of winter gives way to the exuberance of spring.

 🌙 Decorated eggs were traditionally given as gifts at Ostara, a gift offering the blessing of prosperity and new beginnings to the recipient.